-- 1) Requires a health care service plan or disability insurer that modifies, delays, or denies a health care service based on medical necessity to automatically submit its decision within 24 hours to the state's Independent Medical Review System without requiring the enrollee to submit a grievance, if the decision is to deny, modify, or delay either of the following for an enrollee up to age 26 (HSC §1374.37(a)(1), IC §10169.6(a)(1)): - a.
+- 1) Requires beginning July 1, 2024, a health care service plan or disability insurer that modifies, delays, or denies a health care service based on medical necessity to automatically submit its decision and the information that informed the decision, within 24 hours to the state's Independent Medical Review System without requiring the enrollee to submit a grievance, if the decision is to deny, modify, or delay either of the following for an enrollee up to age 26 (HSC §1374.37(a)(1), IC §10169.6(a)(1)): - a.
 A mental health care or substance use disorder service based on consideration of medical necessity; or - b.
-The use of experimental or investigational therapies, drugs, devices, procedures, or other therapies if the enrollee has a seriously debilitating or life-threatening mental health or substance use disorder condition. - 2) Requires that the health care service plan or disability insurer must notify the enrollee, their representative and the provider within 24 hours after submitting its decision to the Independent Medical Review System, providing them with copies of specified documents, as well as notice that they may cancel the independent medical review within 5 days, and may provide additional information to the department and the health plan/insurer.
+The use of experimental or investigational therapies, drugs, devices, procedures, or other therapies if the enrollee has a seriously debilitating or life-threatening mental health or substance use disorder condition. - 2) Requires that the health care service plan or disability insurer must notify the enrollee, their representative, the regulating department, and the provider within 24 hours after submitting its decision to the Independent Medical Review System, providing them with copies of specified documents, as well as notice that they may cancel the independent medical review at any time before a determination is made, and that they may provide additional information or documentation.
 (HSC §1374.37(b), IC §10169.6(b)) - 3) Provides that this does not apply to Medi-Cal managed care plan contracts.
 (HSC §1374.37(e))